Small-time asymptotics for a general local-stochastic volatility model with a jump-to-default: curvature and the heat kernel expansion: Abstract

 \section{Abstract}

-\nind We compute a sharp small-time estimate for implied volatility under a general uncorrelated local-stochastic volatility model with linear growth conditions on the drift and vol-of-vol. For this we use the Bellaiche \cite{Bel81} heat kernel expansion combined with Laplace's method to integrate over the volatility variable on a compact set, and (after a gauge transformation) we use the Davies \cite{Dav88} upper bound for the heat kernel on a manifold with bounded Ricci curvature to deal with the tail integrals.
-If the correlation $\rho < 0$, our approach still works if the drift of the volatility takes a specific functional form and there is no local volatility component, and our results include the SABR model for $\beta=1, \rho \le 0$.
-We later augment the model with a single jump-to-default with intensity $\lm$, which produces qualitatively different behaviour for the short-maturity smile; in particular, for $\rho=0$, log-moneyness $x > 0$, the implied volatility increases by $\lm f(x) t +o(t) $ for some function $f(x)$ which blows up as $x \to 0$.
-Finally, we compare our result with the general asymptotic expansion in Lorig, Pagliarani \& Pascucci \cite{LPP15}, and we verify our results numerically for the SABR model using Monte Carlo simulation and the exact closed-form solution given in Antonov \& Spector \cite{AS12} for the case $\rho=0$. \footnote{The authors would like to thank Elton Hsu, Alan Lewis, Robert Neel, Cheng Ouyang and Louis Paulot for many valuable insights, and a particular thanks to the late Peter Laurence for drawing MF's attention to the Bellaiche heat kernel estimate}
+\nind We compute a sharp small-time estimate for implied volatility under a general uncorrelated local-stochastic volatility model.
+For this we use the Bellaiche \cite{Bel81} heat kernel expansion combined with Laplace's method to integrate over the volatility variable on a compact set, and (after a gauge transformation) we use the Davies \cite{Dav88} upper bound for the heat kernel on a manifold with bounded Ricci curvature to deal with the tail integrals.
+If the correlation $\rho < 0$, our approach still works if the drift of the volatility takes a specific functional form and there is no local volatility component, and our results include the SABR model for $\beta=1, \rho \le 0$. \bl{For uncorrelated stochastic volatility models, our results also include a SABR-type model with $\beta=1$ and an affine mean-reverting drift, and the exponential Ornstein-Uhlenbeck model.} We later augment the model with a single jump-to-default with intensity $\lm$, which produces qualitatively different behaviour for the short-maturity smile; in particular, for $\rho=0$, log-moneyness $x > 0$, the implied volatility increases by $\lm f(x) t +o(t) $ for some function $f(x)$ which blows up as $x \searrow 0$.
+Finally, we compare our result with the general asymptotic expansion in Lorig, Pagliarani \& Pascucci \cite{LPP15}, and we verify our results numerically for the SABR model using Monte Carlo simulation and the exact closed-form solution given in Antonov \& Spector \cite{AS12} for the case $\rho=0$. \footnote{The authors would like to thank Elton Hsu, Alan Lewis, Robert Neel, Cheng Ouyang and Louis Paulot for many valuable insights, and a particular thanks to the late Peter Laurence for drawing MF's attention to the Bellaiche heat kernel estimate.
+The authors are also grateful to three referees and one associate editor, whose comments and suggestions have improved this manuscript.}